NREL/resstock/measures/ResStockArguments/README.md

 **misc_fuel_loads_fireplace_frac_sensible**

 Fraction of fireplace residual fuel loads' internal gains that are sensible.
-If not provided, the OS-HPXML default (see [HPXML Fuel Loads](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-fuel-loads)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-fuel-loads'>HPXML Fuel Loads</a>) is used.

 - **Name:** ``misc_fuel_loads_fireplace_frac_sensible``
 - **Type:** ``String``